KSP-DDR/ThemiloTools/README.md

-# DSAE Tools
+# GeOdyssey Core
-Common resources and other things used by DeltaDizzy's mods
+Common resources and other things used by Project: MANTAL GLEAM and BMS Transastral Division